ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 The `createSelector` can be used to select some data from the state based on several slices of the same state.

-The `createSelector` function can take up to 8 selector function for more complete state selections.
+The `createSelector` function can take up to 8 selector functions for more complete state selections.

 For example, imagine you have a `selectedUser` object in the state.
 You also have an `allBooks` array of book objects.